Niagara Falls, Ontario, Canada

 Some Wonderful Waterfalls in Ontario

-Waterfalls are exquisite, and are often sacred places in traditional practices.
-Canada seems to have more than its fair share of beautiful waterfalls.
-Let’s explore some of the well known and not so well known in the province of Ontario which has one of the most famous.
+Canada has more than its fair share of beautiful waterfalls, some grand, some mere ripples down the rocks.
+Let’s explore some of the well known and not so well known falls in the province of Ontario.

 Niagara Falls

-Everybody knows Niagara Falls and there is not much to say which has not already been said.
-This magnificent downpour is a natural border between the US and Canada, in the Canadian province of Ontario.
+Everybody knows Niagara Falls, and there is not much to say which has not already been said.
+This magnificent downpour is a natural border split between the US and Canada.
+It is located in the State of New York on the American side and the Province of Ontario on the Canadian side.

 Waterfalls as Sacred Spaces